MikeMcC399/eslint-plugin-cypress/docs/rules/no-pause.md

-## Do not use `cy.pause` command
+It is recommended to remove any [cy.pause](https://on.cypress.io/pause) commands before committing the specs to avoid other developers getting unexpected results.

-It is recommended to remove [cy.pause](https://on.cypress.io/pause) command before committing the specs to avoid other developers getting unexpected results.
+## Rule Details

-Invalid:
+Examples of **incorrect** code for this rule:

 ```js
 cy.pause();
 ```

-Valid:
+Examples of **correct** code for this rule:

 ```js
 // only the parent cy.pause command is detected